“Inspiring places that celebrate the past and embrace the future”

 - Work sustainably in our professional practice, and contribute to the three pillars of sustainability through the design and specification of work to historic buildings.

-Joanne Harrison is a knowledgeable architect with specialisms in historic building conservation and sustainable design.
-She has a diverse skill-set and a proven track record in planning and implementing both architectural and research projects.
-Working primarily in private practice, she has a rich portfolio of projects in the residential, education, civic, commercial, retail and industrial sectors.
-Her research focuses on historic buildings and post-occupancy evaluation, and the interdisciplinary methodologies she pioneers, position her well for projects that encompass both the physicality of the built environment, and the ‘lived experience’ of this from a social perspective.
+I’m Dr Joanne Harrison, an architect, consultant and researcher, with specialisms in historic building conservation and sustainable design.
+I have a diverse skill-set and a proven track record in planning and implementing both architectural and research projects.
+Working primarily in private practice, my portfolio of projects includes the residential, education, civic, commercial, retail and industrial sectors.
+My research focuses on historic buildings and post-occupancy evaluation, and the interdisciplinary methodologies I pioneer, position me well for projects that encompass both the physicality of the built environment, and the ‘lived experience’ of this from a social perspective.

-Experienced in engaging with professionals and communities alike, Joanne builds productive and collaborative working relationships that are focused on finding creative solutions to complex problems.
+Experienced in engaging with professionals and communities alike, I build productive and collaborative working relationships that are focused on finding creative solutions to complex problems.

-Over the years, Joanne has been involved in various committee and voluntary professional roles for organisations including Leeds Society of Architects, Wakefield Civic Society, Wakefield Historical Society, Heritage Open Days and English Heritage.
+Over the last 20 years I have been involved in various committee and voluntary professional roles for organisations including Leeds Society of Architects, Wakefield Civic Society, Wakefield Historical Society, Heritage Open Days and English Heritage.